Central Michigan University: Residence life

 It was announced by the university on March 3, 2022, that Larzelere, Trout, Calkins, and Robinson would be closed during the 2022 Fall semester due to semester enrollment estimates.
+The university has not since reopened these halls.

-The majority of CMU residence hall rooms are two-bedroom suites designed for 4 or 5 people.
+The majority of CMU residence hall rooms are two-bedroom suites designed for 4 people.
 Three of the Original Towers (Cobb, Troutman and Wheeler), nine-story high-rise residence halls designed primarily for freshmen, feature one-bedroom suites for three or four people.
 The fourth of the Original Towers, Carey, was renovated to double-occupancy rooms in 2020 as a means of managing decreased enrollment.
 The New Towers, as well as Fabiano and Celani, are designed primarily for upperclassmen, and are four-bedroom suites.
 Residents of Robinson, Carey, Celani, Fabiano, Campbell, Kesseler and Kulhavi pay an additional charge over the standard room and board rate.

-Each district is connected to one of four Residential Restaurants.
-The Towers features the RFoC, or Real Food on Campus, and the East Complex features the Fresh Food Company.
-Each area also has an after hours snack shop.
+Each of the three remaining communities, East, South, and Towers is connected to one of three Residential Restaurants.
+The Towers features the Eatery, South features Merrill Virtual Dining Hall, and the East Complex features Dine&Connect.
+Both East and Towers have convenient store styled markets that are open until midnight.

 Some residence halls are designated as official Living Learning Communities, associated with a particular academic department, allowing students who choose to live there opportunities for study and collaboration with other students from similar programs.